Fluency Strategy 4: Increase English Vocabulary

-This is the strategy number 4 of Success with stories course of the English fluency program.
-You can download mp3 & pdf lesson for this topic at the bottom of this post.
-Before you download free mp3 listening lesson, let’s have a look at the topic first.
+This is strategy number 4 of the Success with stories course of the English fluency program.
+You can download mp3 & pdf lessons for this topic at the bottom of this post.
+Before you download the free mp3 listening lesson, let’s have a look at the topic first.

 Learning How to Speak Like an Englishman

-This is why it is so important for contemporary language learners (particularly when it comes to English) to build upon their skills with the use of phrases, and not just single words.
-In fact, the very best English tutors and teachers are those who always encourage their students to find a practical approach to rote learning and attempts to learn English vocabulary.
+This is why it is so important for contemporary language learners (particularly when it comes to English) to build upon their skills with the use of phrases and not just single words.
+In fact, the very best English tutors and teachers are those who always encourage their students to find a practical approach to rote learning and attempt to learn English vocabulary.

-For example, students should try to apply vocabulary based knowledge to a range of common situations – the park, at a restaurant, speaking to a doctor, ordering a drink, waiting in the airport, etc. They should work on practical tasks such as how to introduce yourself, how to ask for the bill in a café, and where they can find the bathroom.
+For example, students should try to apply vocabulary-based knowledge to a range of common situations – the park, at a restaurant, speaking to a doctor, ordering a drink, waiting in the airport, etc. They should work on practical tasks such as how to introduce themselves, how to ask for the bill in a café, and where they can find the bathroom.